Brand development that increases sales velocity, guaranteed.

 What Does Your Snack Stand For?

-It’s important that a snack brand be clear about what it is and what it stands for.
-Successful snack companies can put their brand identity and product positioning into one theme that the target market will embrace.
+A snack brand must be clear about what it is and what it stands for.
+Successful snack companies can unify their brand identity and product positioning under a single theme that their target market will readily embrace.

 Designing For Taste

 In the candy category, the top purchase driver is taste.
 It makes little sense to deliver a candy packaging design that excludes taste and flavor from the overall appeal.
-Sometimes this is a minimal design, whereas other times, it may be more of a maximal design.
+Sometimes this is a minimalist design, whereas other times, it may be more of a maximalist design.

 Designing For Fuel